MatteCarra/AccA/README.md

 In such situations, you have to find and enforce a switch that works as expected.
 Here's how to do it:

 1. Run `acc -test --` (or acc -t --) to see which switches work.
 2. Run `acc --set chargingSwitch` (or acc -s s) to enforce a working switch.
+Alternatively, this can be done from the app.
 3. Test the reliability of the set switch.
 If it doesn't work properly, try another one.